primer/react/contributor-docs/adrs/adr-008-experimental-components.md

 3. The code for experimental components should live in a new repository, example: [github/react-experimental](https://github.com/github/react-experimental) and published as individual packages as suggested in point 2.

 This will help in sharing experimental components between the monolith and projects outside of monolith.
-The ownership and responsibility of maintenance is shared by multiple teams (including primer).
+The ownership and responsibility of maintenance will be shared by multiple teams (including primer).

 #### Risks: